 The origins and celebrations of Chinese New Year

-Saturday 25th January will mark the passing of Chinese New Year – also known as Lunar New Year.
-In 2020, the people of China, as well as different cultures all around the world, will be welcoming in the year of the rat.
+Friday 12th February will mark the passing of Chinese New Year – also known as Lunar New Year.
+In 2021, the people of China, as well as different cultures all around the world, will be welcoming in the year of the ox.

 New Year is the most important time of the lunar calendar, not only for China, but for other areas such as Malaysia, Indonesia and Hong Kong.
 The celebration, ‘The Spring Festival’, lasts over two weeks and is made up of parties, family gatherings and temple offerings.
 Here, Kuoni’s own Yiwen Wang tells us about the origins of New Year and why it’s so important to her culture.

 “Everyone is born in a year with a zodiac sign relating to 12 different animals.
 Every 12 year lunar circle in China, you have your zodiac year, which is seen as a special year for you."

 So if you were born in 1961, 1973, 1985 or young enough to have been born in 1997, you were born in the year of the rat, and are thought to have personality traits such as being reliable, fair and strong.